10. The Holy Spirit

 Righteousness will be his belt and faithfulness the sash around his waist.
 Isaiah 11: 1-5

 Now read Ezekiel 37: 1-14.
 This passage is on par with Revelations with its cosmic and supernatural imagery.
-Jerusalem has been destroyed, the holy temple razed, and, its many bodies left to lie unburied.
-The survivors were carried away to Babylon where they are once again enslaved:
+The holy city of Jerusalem has been destroyed, the holy Temple razed, and its many bodies left to lie unburied.
+The survivors have been carried away to Babylon where they are once again enslaved:

 Then he said to me, “Prophesy to these bones and say to them, ‘Dry bones, hear the word of the Lord!
 This is what the Sovereign Lord says to these bones: I will make breath enter you, and you will come to life.
 I will attach tendons to you and make flesh come upon you and cover you with skin; I will put breath in you, and you will come to life.
 Then you will know that I am the Lord.’”
 Ezekiel 37: 4-6.